CloudLabsAI-Azure/pg-sk-agents-lab/LabGuide/GettingStarted.md

 ## Getting Started with the lab

-Welcome to your Azure Agentic AI Workshop, Let's begin by making the most of this experience:
+Welcome to your Postgre SQL and SK Agents Lab Workshop, Let's begin by making the most of this experience.

 ## Accessing Your Lab Environment